opentsdb-js/opentsdb.js/README.md

 datum.tags( 'beep', 'boop' );
 ```

 A `tag` is an additional piece of information which describes a `datum`.
 For example, a `cpu.user` timeseries `datum` may originate from a particular host; e.g., `host=webserver1`.
-To later be able to query OpenTSDB for only those `cpu.user` timeseries originating from `webserver1`, OpenTSDB allows data tagging.
+To later be able to query OpenTSDB for only those `cpu.user` timeseries originating from `webserver1` while optimizing for aggregations across multiple web servers, OpenTSDB allows data tagging.
 In this case,

 ``` javascript
 datum.tags( 'host', 'webserver1' );